shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 First of all, see [the wikipedia page](https://en.wikipedia.org/wiki/Single_UNIX_Specification) for when OSes are considered certified to use the UNIX® trademark.

-In the context of this question, we are not trying to disuade you from using macOS, just to point out that being "Certified Unix™" is not too relevant and should not be used as an argument against using [Linux](https://en.wikipedia.org/wiki/Linux).
+In the context of this question, we are not trying to disuade you from using macOS, just to point out that being "Certified UNIX®" is not too relevant and should not be used as an argument against using [Linux](https://en.wikipedia.org/wiki/Linux).
 Namely:

-1. Certified Unix™ is reportedly given to particular OSes running on specific hardware.
+1. Certified Unix® is reportedly given to particular OSes running on specific hardware.
 This is harder for Linux and other open source Unix-like OSes to achieve because they support heterogeneous hardware (including [x86](https://en.wikipedia.org/wiki/X86) and its peripherals).
 2. Two OSes based on the Linux kernel and the [GNU](https://en.wikipedia.org/wiki/GNU_Project)/etc. runtime - namely EulerOS and Inspur K-UX - were certified as Unix.
 See [the wikipedia page](https://en.wikipedia.org/wiki/Single_UNIX_Specification#EulerOS) for details.
 3. At a time, Windows NT by Microsoft was certified as Unix as well.
 4. Being certified as such does not mean that the system will behave exactly as a Unix system is expected to behave.
 For example, the [/etc directory](https://en.wikipedia.org/wiki/Unix_filesystem) in macOS is reportedly mostly neutered.